clong/dl-docs/content/deployment/proxmox.md

 ### Steps

 1. **(5 Minutes)** Edit the variables in DetectionLab/Proxmox/Packer/variables.json to match your Proxmox configuration.
-The esxi_network_with_dhcp_and_internet variable refers to any Proxmox network that will be able to provide DHCP and internet access to the VM while it’s being built in Packer.
+The proxmox_network_with_dhcp_and_internet variable refers to any Proxmox network that will be able to provide DHCP and internet access to the VM while it’s being built in Packer.
 The provisioning_machine_ip variable refers to the IP address of your provisioning host.
 2. **(45 Minutes)** From the DetectionLab/Proxmox/Packer directory, run:
 - PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json windows_10_proxmox.json
 - PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json windows_2016_proxmox.json